Equity, Diversity, Inclusion, and Justice

 The College of Science supports a culture where each person feels they belong, regardless of race, color, religion, religious creed, genetic information, sex, gender, gender identity, sexual orientation, age, national origin, ancestry, veteran or disability status.
 We celebrate the diversity of our community, and we seek to expand representation to further excellence.
 We commit to be a College where members act with respect, trust, collaboration, and communication, and where inappropriate behavior is reported and acted on without fear of retaliation.
 Download our Principles of Community here.

-We have identified actions and milestones below that will allow us to evaluate our efforts and report back to the community.
+In June 2022, we submitted a Diversity, Equity, and Inclusion Action Plan to the Northeastern Office of Diversity, Equity, and Inclusion.
+We have identified specific milestones to support our objectives and strategies, and we will review them quarterly.
 We emphasize that this is a dynamic and evolutionary process, and we invite your input and participation.
 We cannot rely on those individuals most impacted to fix the problem.

 in the COS Climate Survey reported they felt respected by colleagues and peers